The Lands

 Ruler:The King or Queen of Rovnara

-Subjects: All humans of Planavic kin residing in Rovara
+Subjects: All Humans of Planavic kin residing in Rovnara

 Notes: Rovnara is a rugged land of rolling hills and sweeping plains.
+The nation as a whole is divided into twelve rural estates each run by a separate clan.
 The ruling family of Rovnara is the Dunothev Clan who united the other clans.
 The ruler is the eldest child of the preceding monarch.
 However they must also be a Cavar (horse-warrior) if male or a Magøsha (sorceress) if female.
-Likewise the ruler must have a spouse who fits the same gendered class restrictions.
-The current ruler is King Waldemar IV.
-The ruler resides in a hilltop citadel that also serves as the national capital and is located as the intersection of all estates.
-The nation as a whole is divided into twelve rural estates each run by a separate clan.
-A member of the nobility may marry any other member of the nobility from other clans but they may also marry commoners if they belong to the same clan (this convention is known as ‘affinity by honour or affinity by kinship’).
+Likewise the ruler must have a spouse who fits the same gendered restrictions of calling.
+The current ruler is King Waldemar IV who is ably assisted by his Queen Tamara.
+The ruler resides in a timber-framed citadel that serves as the national capital and is located on an island in the River Rov that passes through all estates.
+A member of the nobility may marry any other member of the nobility from other clans but they may also marry commoners if they belong to the same clan (but never so close as to be first cousins).
+Naturalized Rovnarans must enter into a clan and the Dunothev have final say in how many migrants are allocated to any clan.
 Rovnara is wary of a future incursion from its nomadic kin - the Kantharians - across the Sundering Steppes and so has a Peace Pact with Bordenia.
 The emblem of Rovnara is a running horse.

 TRAVIATA